mlutze/bartok-legacy/README.md

 - If the player is found guilty of breaking a rule by consensus of players at the table, then the player must draw a card.
 - If the player is not found guilty of breaking a rule, then the accusing player must draw a card.

+In either case, after the accusor or guilty player has drawn a card, play continues where it was paused.

 If a player ends their turn with no cards, they win the round.

 At the end of a round, the player having least recently contributed a rule must describe a rule to be added to the game for all future rounds.